 John writes, “My casino play has a bit of a split personality.
 Multiple personalities, to be more accurate.
 When I’m playing for my personal recreation, I want games that give me the best shot to win.”

 Sometimes, a different casino personality emerges.
 It’s when fun and risk take over.
-Unfortunately, there are times that they both show up.
+But, unfortunately, there are times that they both show up.

 Are You a True Gambler or a Risk Taker?